Top Controversies

 Frequently Asked Questions

-Was Pakistan guilty of ball-tampering?
+Was Pakistan found guilty of ball tampering?

-Why did the result change multiple times?
+Why did the result of the match become controversial?

 Related Incidents